-c The number of crab actually caught, including females
+c The number of crab actually caught, including females (2023: permit return rate 43%)

-d The number of crab retained is the number of crab caught and kept, including females f Confidentiality was waived by the fishers.9963+ h Prior to 2005, permits were only given out of the Nome ADF&G office.
-Starting with the 2004-5 season, permits were given out in Elim, Golovin, Shaktoolik, and White Mountain.
+d The number of crab retained is the number of crab caught and kept, including females (2023: permit return rate 43%)

+f Confidentiality was waived by the fishers.

+h Prior to 2005, permits were only given out of the Nome ADF&G office.
+Starting with the 2004-5 season, permits were given out in Elim, Golovin, Shaktoolik, and White Mountain